jingjing2222/react-native-epub-json/README.md

-# EPUB to React Native JSON Converter
+# React Native EPUB JSON Converter

 This project is a high-performance toolkit for converting EPUB files into a structured JSON format, specifically designed for rendering in React Native applications without needing a WebView.
 The core logic is written in Rust and compiled to WebAssembly (WASM) for performance and portability.